tom-daly/sp2013-bootstrap-nav/README.md

 2) Add the html snippet into the masterpage in the location you want the navigation to appear.

+3) Set properties in config variable.
+Located in the top of the javascript file you can enable/disable the session storage but setting the config value 'useCache' to either true or false.

 CHANGE LOG
 -----------
 v0.6 - solved issue #3 - remove link for nodes with no url specified in SimpleUrl<br/>